Efficient Quantum Fully Homomorphic Encryption: Introduction

-The theoretical foundations of fully homomorphic encryption were established by Gentry~[Gen09], who constructed the first FHE scheme using ideal lattices.
+The theoretical foundations of fully homomorphic encryption were established by Gentry~\cite{Gen09}, who constructed the first FHE scheme using ideal lattices.
 This breakthrough demonstrated that arbitrary computation on encrypted data was possible, though the initial construction was computationally expensive.
-Subsequent developments simplified the constructions~[VDG+10] and established security on more standard assumptions~[BV11], paving the way for practical implementations.
+Subsequent developments simplified the constructions~\cite{van2010fully} and established security on more standard assumptions~\cite{BV11}, paving the way for practical implementations.

-The quantum analogue---QFHE---extends homomorphic encryption to quantum data and quantum computations.
+The quantum analogue-QFHE-extends homomorphic encryption to quantum data and quantum computations.
 This extension is significantly more challenging due to the unique properties of quantum information.
 While classical FHE deals with bits and Boolean circuits, QFHE must handle qubits, superposition states, and quantum gates that introduce complex phase relationships.

-\paragraph{Early QFHE Constructions.} Liang~[Lia13] demonstrated the first symmetric-key QFHE scheme, proving that information-theoretically secure evaluation of quantum circuits on encrypted data is theoretically possible.
+\paragraph{Early QFHE Constructions.} Liang~\cite{liang13} demonstrated the first symmetric-key QFHE scheme, proving that information-theoretically secure evaluation of quantum circuits on encrypted data is theoretically possible.
 However, this scheme suffered from exponential overhead: the ciphertext size grew exponentially with the circuit depth, rendering it impractical for all but the simplest computations.

-Broadbent and Jeffery~[BJ15] constructed the first computationally secure QFHE schemes using a hybrid approach combining the quantum one-time pad (QOTP) with classical FHE.
+Broadbent and Jeffery~\cite{BJ15} constructed the first computationally secure QFHE schemes using a hybrid approach combining the quantum one-time pad (QOTP) with classical FHE.
 Their fundamental insight was to use the QOTP as the underlying encryption mechanism for quantum states.
 The QOTP encrypts a quantum state $\ket{\psi}$ as $\mathsf{X}^a \mathsf{Z}^b \ket{\psi}$ for random bits $a, b \in \{0,1\}$, providing information-theoretic security.
 The classical bits $(a,b)$---called the Pauli keys---are then encrypted using classical FHE.

-This hybrid approach enables homomorphic evaluation of Clifford gates (Hadamard $H$, Phase $S$, and CNOT) by updating the encrypted Pauli keys.
+This hybrid approach enables homomorphic evaluation of Clifford gates (Hadamard $\mathsf{H}$, Phase $\mathsf{P}$, and CNOT) by updating the encrypted Pauli keys.
 For example, applying a Hadamard gate to the encrypted state transforms the encryption as follows:

 The server can update the encrypted keys $(a,b) \to (b,a)$ using the homomorphic properties of the classical encryption, without learning the actual key values.